 A value of greater than 2:1 means that your baby has mature lungs and is ready for life outside the womb.

-In some cases, your doctor may want to see a different result.
-If you have diabetes or kidney disease, for example, your doctor may want the value to be greater than 3.5:1 to make sure that your baby's lungs are mature.
+In some cases, your healthcare provider may want to see a different result.
+If you have diabetes or kidney disease, for example, your provider may want the value to be greater than 3.5:1 to make sure that your baby's lungs are mature.

 This test requires a sample of amniotic fluid.
 Amniotic fluid can be collected in two ways:

 Amniocentesis.
-Your doctor will insert a long needle through the abdomen and into the uterus to collect the sample.
+Your healthcare provider will insert a long needle through the abdomen and into the uterus to collect the sample.

 Direct collection from vaginal fluid.
-If your water breaks, your doctor can collect amniotic fluid that pools in your vagina.
+If your water breaks, your healthcare provider can collect amniotic fluid that pools in your vagina.